project-chip/connectedhomeip/src/app/tests/integration/README.md

 using the ChipMessageLayer class which sends the CHIP message over a chosen transport (TCP, UDP, or CRMP).

-## Building

-./gn_build.sh

--   After the applications are built, it can be found in the build directory as `out/debug/linux_x64_clang/chip-im-requester and out/debug/linux_x64_clang/chip-im-responder`

 ## Example Applications Walk Through

 As part of this example, we have a ChipImInitiator program that acts as the